 So by induction on $m$,

 for all positive integer $m$.
 Then $A=A'$ since $A$ is graded and $A_{+}$ is generated by elements of positive degree.
 Moreover, $\poi x1{,\ldots,}{n}{}{}{}$ are algebraically independent over $\k$ since $A$ has dimension $n$.
-Hence $A$ is a polynomial algebra generated by $n$ homogeneous elements.
+Hence $A$ is a polynomial algebra generated by $n$ homogenous elements.

 (ii) The implications $(4)\!\Rightarrow\!(5)$, $(6)\!\Rightarrow\!(5)$ are straightforward and $(5)\!\Rightarrow\!(6)$ is a consequence of Lemma~\ref{l2gf1}.

 $(5)\!\Rightarrow\!(4)$: Recall that $x_{0}=A_{+}$.
 Let us suppose that $S$ is a flat $A$-module.
 Then $\pi_{A,S}$ is an open morphism whose image contains $x_{0}$.
 Moreover, $\pi (X_S)$ is stable under the action of ${\mathrm {G}}_{{\mathrm {m}}}$.
 So $\pi_{A,S} $ is surjective.
 Hence, by \cite[Ch.\,3, Theorem 7.2]{Mat}, $S$ is a faithfully flat extension of $A$.